 - Find yourself drawn to behavioral science and research

 - Want to heal people and their communities

 Explore More About This Major Below

 Majors learn how the human mind functions.
 They learn about psychology as a discipline that uses an empirical approach to knowledge.
 Majors learn to use, respect, and value skeptical inquiry, critical thinking, and the scientific approach to understanding behavior.

 Psychology majors also examine theory and methodology, demonstrate mastery of content, understand the application of knowledge and the scientific method, and comprehend biopsychosocial development across a lifespan.

 Our students have access to state-of-the-art laboratory facilities.
-Students participate in The Psychology Society, an on-campus and largely student-run organization, as well as in organizations such as Psi Chi, the international psychology honor society, and Sigma Xi: The Scientific Research Society.
+Students participate in Psychology Club, an on-campus and largely student-run organization, as well as in organizations such as Psi Chi, the international psychology honor society, and Sigma Xi: The Scientific Research Society.